-Text to Speech or TTS for short is the conversion by software of written text to computer synthesized speech.
+Text to Speech or TTS for short is the conversion of written text to computer-synthesized speech by software.
 Many eLearning tools, providers and practitioners are starting to use this technology to replace the traditional [or non-existent] voice actor.
 In this three-part series, we will evaluate the pros and cons of TTS systems as well as some important factors you should consider when using TTS in learning and development.
 Our first pass will focus on how to select the “best” voice talent for TTS.

 When you are looking for the “best” voice talent for TTS applications, you first need to realize that there really is no such thing as an all-around “best” TTS voice, only the best suited.
 There is a little bit of nuance to what makes a voice applicable.
 That exercise includes asking questions like:

 - Should it be male or female?

 - What age should the voice sound like?

 And, once you have your criteria for a good voice, is it something you can find?

 When selecting voice talent for TTS, it’s identical to what you do for any voice.
 You must consider your audience and the content you are asking them to digest.
 Things to consider in voice selection: